cdfmlr/pyflowchart/README.md

 Let's talk about those three args:

-- `field`: str: Specify a field of code to generate flowchart
+- `field`: str: Specify a field of code to generate a flowchart
-- `inner`: bool:  `True` to parse the body of field; whereas `False` to parse the body as an single object.
+- `inner`: bool:  `True` to parse the body of field; whereas `False` to parse the body as a single object.
 - `simplify`: bool: for If & Loop statements: simplify the one-line-body or not

 ### field

-`field` is the path to a field (i.e. a function) you want to draw flowchart.
+the `field` is the path to a field (i.e. a function) you want to draw a flowchart.

 ```python
 # example.py